brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-01-must-know-photography-tactics.md

----
-layout: post
-title: 15 Must-Know Photography Tactics
+# 15 Must-Know Photography Tactics
----

 Photography fascinates many people and it turns out to be a good opportunity when a good blogger told me he wishes to write.
 Incidentally, <a href="http://www.praval.com/">Praval's</a> first article is something about Photography.